Progress report for ONE19-341

 Objective 1.2 Quahog deployment and grow out: Each farmer received 20,000 quahogs ranging in size from 5-15 mm shell length at the August 2019 training.
 We then worked with each farmer to prepare their gear/farm for deploying the quahogs.
 Initially, the quahogs were evenly split (10,000/bag) among two 2 mm plastic diamond mesh oyster bags (32 x 18 x 3 in).
 These bags were placed in floating cages on the surface for the first month of the project.
 We had expected to deploy surface and bottom treatments immediately; however, slower growth rates over the summer of 2019 delayed the deployment of our split treatments until late September.
 Once the quahog seed had reached a larger size, each farmer graded their seed using a 6 mm plastic mesh screen.
 All quahogs that retained on the screen were equally split into two surface and two bottom treatments.
-All treatments were overwintered (i.e., sunk to bottom) in early December 2019 and will remain there until March 2020, when monthly measurements will resume.
+All treatments were overwintered (i.e., sunk to bottom) in early December 2019 and brought back to the surface in April 2020.

 Objective 1.3 Monitoring quahog growth and survival: Quahog growth and survival was measured monthly from September-November 2019 (growth is not expected to occur from December-March when water temperatures fall below 5-6℃ (Stanley 1985)).
 Growth and survival were determined from 100 randomly sampled quahogs from each treatment (i.e., surface and bottom).
 Empty shells were used to calculate percent mortality.

 Objective 1.4 Measuring environmental variables: We deployed a temperature logger on each farm that records hourly temperature measurements.
 Temperature data was downloaded each month when growth measurements were taken.
-In addition to this, we took monthly measurements of salinity, pH, turbidity, and chlorophyll on each farm using a Sonde, and we collected surface and bottom water samples and analyzed them at the University of Southern Maine using a fluorometer.
+In addition to this, we took monthly measurements of salinity, pH, turbidity, and chlorophyll on each farm from September-November 2019 using a Sonde, and we collected surface and bottom water samples and analyzed them at the University of Southern Maine using a fluorometer.
 We were unable to resume Sonde measurements until the summer of 2020 because the Sonde was located at the University of Southern Maine and the campus was shut down for most of the spring and early summer.
 We resumed measurements in the summer, but only on 3 of the 4 farms due to access issues.
 We were unable to utilize the fluorometer in 2020 due to the pandemic.

 Objective 2: Continue to monitor Kramer’s 2017 and 2018 quahog cohorts.

-Kramer’s 2017 and 2018 cohorts were monitored from September-November 2019 and will continue to be monitored in 2020.
-A portion of the 2017 cohort was harvested and sold at Harbor Fish Market in Portland, ME in the fall of 2019.
+Kramer’s 2017 and 2018 cohorts were monitored from September-November 2019 and from May-November 2020.
+A portion of the 2017 cohort was harvested and sold at Harbor Fish Market in Portland, ME in the fall of 2019 and summer of 2020.

 Objective 3 Quantify farm-scale production costs and model potential revenue.